dabeaz-course/practical-python/Notes/05_Object_model/01_Dicts_revisited.md

 ### Dictionaries, Revisited

-Remember that a dictionary is a collection of names values.
+Remember that a dictionary is a collection of named values.

 ```python
 stock = {